NellPrima/Paul_Spice_Design_Website/README.md

 # Paul_Spice_Design_Website
 A project that helps people learn how to use GitHub, Node.js and Git.

+This repo is where we will keep our files for the project.

 # Paul Spice Designs Prompt

 A client (Paul Spice) is in need of an interior design site made.
 He is looking for a final product with seven pages that is user friendly and responsive for mobile, tablet, and desktop.
 The site must be a modern design with a minimalist look that shows class, elegance and displays his design skills and pieces (vases, furniture, etc.) **Also a design  with accessibility in mind.**